tars/tars/README.md

 !Note, that you can't use bg-svg mixin, if you have not switched useSvg option to true in projectConfig.
+!Raster-task and sprite-compressor can take a lot of time, if you use many images.
+I'll fix it asap.

 Custom tasks
 ------------